22. AGX Vehicle

 Enable On Initialize Merge Nodes To Wheels

-When the track has been initialized some nodes are in contact with the wheels.
-If this flag is true the interacting nodes will be merged to the wheel directly after initialize, if false the nodes will be merged during the first (or later) time step.
+When the track has been initialized, some nodes are in contact with the wheels.
+If this flag is true, the interacting nodes are merged directly to the wheel after initialization.
+If false, the nodes are merged during the first, or a later, time step.
+This parameter is only used in the Full-DOF Track Model.

 false